nautechsystems/nautilus_trader/docs/concepts/overview.md

 ### Account Types

-The following account types are available for both live and backtest environments;
+The following account types are available for both live and backtest environments:

 - `Cash` single-currency (base currency)
 - `Cash` multi-currency